smit-m/url-curation/ReadMe.md

 Just a curated list of urls for personal use
-_P.S. - Full credit goes to the author of the article/code/visual/product_
+_P.S. - I take no credit for any of the work/article/idea mentioned on any of the urls.
+Full credit goes to the author of the article/code/visual/product_